bjoernQ/rust_azure_sphere_advanced/README.md

+PLEASE FIND A MORE COMPLETE AND UP-TO-DATE SOLUTION AT https://github.com/grandcentrix/rust-on-azure-sphere

 # Advanced stuff in Rust for Azure Sphere

 Here you can find an example of using Rust to develop something for Azure Sphere.